+The decrease in revenues in absolute dollars and percentage in the APAC region from 2017 to 2018 primarily reflected significantly lower handset baseband royalties following a challenging year for the entire cellular industry, in particular in the first half of 2018.
 The increase in revenues in absolute dollars in the APAC region from 2016 to 2017 primarily reflected higher licensing activities associated with many of our newer non-handset baseband customers and technologies for base stations and vision, as well as higher royalties, mainly from a first time base station customer that ramped up production in 2017.
-The increase in revenues in absolute dollars and percentage terms in the APAC region from 2015 to 2016 primarily reflected higher royalty revenues from production ramp up and market share gains of our customers.